Workflow

 By Bell Chen, founder.
 Updated May 19, 2026.

-Kendall Hope Tucker, who runs social at Ramp, gave the whole resolution to the brand-consistency problem in one line.
-In Marketing Brew she described the approach as “We try to lean into the trend, but always with a Ramp twist,” per Tucker.
+The whole resolution to the brand-consistency problem fits in one line: lean into a trend, but always carry a brand-specific twist.
 That is the answer to a tension every in-house team feels: chase the trend and you drift off brand, refuse it and the feed ossifies while reach declines.
 The way out is to be strict about the one thing audiences actually track, the voice, and flexible about the thing they forgive, the format.

 In my experience running brand channels at Backlinker AI and through a consumer launch window in February 2026, brand consistency goes wrong in both directions.
 Unchecked experimentation builds a feed leadership no longer recognizes; strict policing kills the risk-taking that earns reach.
 The framework below resolves it by locking voice, freeing format, and containing experiments to a defined slot, all of it scored so leadership gets oversight without micromanagement.
 It is documented in audit-grade blocks, with named operators, a worked example for a clearly fictional brand, and the failure modes that produce either drift or paralysis.